Groom Speech Template

 You should aim for around eight minutes (10 mins allowing for laughter and ad-libs).
 You might feel you have plenty to say but be strict with yourself.

 Once you write your first draft, edit it down to half the length.
-We promise it will make it a hundred times stronger.
+We promise it will make it twice as good.
 No one ever watched a wedding speech and thought ‘if only it were longer’.
 It’s the same with jokes; they’re better if they’re punchy.

-Keep the scent of your speech – don’t wander off.
-The edit-process might mean cutting some of your favourite bits, but you need to wipe out the waffle and cut out the cliches.
+The edit-process might mean cutting some of your favourite bits but you need to wipe out the waffle and cut out the cliches.

 A confident delivery is half the battle.
 Check the acoustics of the venue & get a mic if necessary (so many speeches are ruined simply because the guests can’t hear them).